Majjhima Nikāya 43

 parato ca ghoso, yoniso ca manasikāro.

-the words of another and rational application of mind.
+the voice of another and rational application of mind.

 Ime kho, āvuso, dve paccayā sammādiṭṭhiyā uppādāyā”ti.